jquense/yup/README.md

 > Heads up: unlike transforms, `value` in a custom test is guaranteed to be the correct type
 > (in this case an optional string).
 It still may be `undefined` or `null` depending on your schema
-> in those cases, you may want to return `true` for absent values unless your transform, makes presence
+> in those cases, you may want to return `true` for absent values unless your transform makes presence
 > related assertions

 ### Composition and Reuse